 ## Tax relief and repayment records you must keep

-You can claim relief if you have already paid a charge on CBAM goods in a qualifying carbon pricing scheme (link to Carbon Price Relief guide).
+You can claim relief if you have already paid a charge on CBAM goods in a qualifying carbon pricing scheme [link to Carbon Price Relief guide].

 You’ll first need to multiply the embodied emissions by the specific UK CBAM rate to get the effective carbon price.